DataDog/documentation/content/en/getting_started/synthetics/_index.md

 By unifying Synthetics with your metrics, traces, and logs, Datadog allows you to observe how all your systems are performing, as experienced by your users.
 The [Synthetics][1] homepage details all of this information to give you real-time status updates, response times, and uptimes.

-This guide shows you how to set up your first Synthetics test with Datadog.
+This guide shows you how to set up your first Synthetics tests with Datadog.
 Follow the sections below to configure an API test, browser test, or private location for internal-facing apps or private URLs.

 ## Prerequisites